Top U.S. general in Afghanistan steps down as pullout nearly complete

-The four-star Army general in charge of both U.S. and NATO forces in Afghanistan stepped down from command Monday, offering a symbolic cap to America’s 20-year deployment that began following the 9/11 attacks on New York and Washington, D.C.
+The four-star Army general in charge of both U.S. and NATO forces in Afghanistan stepped down from command Monday, offering a symbolic cap to America’s 20-year deployment that began following the 9/11 attacks on New York and Washington.

 The understated ceremony was held in the heavily fortified Kabul headquarters of Gen. Austin “Scott” Miller, who has led Operation Resolute Support since 2018.
 He handed over responsibility for operations in Afghanistan to Marine Corps Gen. Kenneth “Frank” McKenzie, commander of U.S. Central Command